MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 > Not all STM32 have *IDLE LINE* or *RTO* features available.
 When not available, examples concerning these features may not be used.

 An example: To transmit `1` byte at `115200` bauds, it takes approximately (for easier estimation) `~100us`; for `3 bytes` it would be `~300us` in total.
-IDLE line event triggers an interrupt for application when line has been in idle state for `1` frame time (in this case `100us`) after third byte has been received.
+IDLE line event triggers an interrupt when line has been in idle state for `1` frame time (in this case `100us`), after third byte has been received.

 ![IDLE LINE DEMO](docs/idle_line_demo.png)

 This is a real experiment demo using *STM32F4* and *IDLE LINE* event.
 After *IDLE event* is triggered, data are echoed back (loopback mode):

 - Application receives `3` bytes, takes approx `~300us` at `115200` bauds
-- *RX* goes to high state (yellow rectangle) and *UART RX* detects that it has been idle for at least `1` frame time (approx `100us`)
+- *RX* goes to high state (yellow rectangle) and *UART RX* detects it has been idle for at least `1` frame time (approx `100us`)
 	- Width of yellow rectangle represents `1` frame time
 - *IDLE line* interrupt is triggered at green arrow
-- Application echoes data back from interrupt
+- Application echoes data back from interrupt context

 ## General about DMA